Online Prescription

 For full details please read the information leaflet that comes with your medication before you start it.

-How do you take doxycycline for malaria prevention?
+How do you take these treatments for malaria prevention?

-Start this medication 1-2 days before you enter the high-risk malaria area, continue for the entire duration of your stay and for 28 days after you leave the affected area.
+The medications we prescribe are started 1-2 days before you enter the high-risk malaria area, continued for the entire duration of your stay and for either 7 or 28 days after you leave the affected area, depending on the medication prescribed.

 Ensure you complete the course.